• Home

 What Social Skills to Expect at Each Age

 Is this amount of frustration developmentally appropriate for this age?
-When should Jacob learn empathy?
+When should my child learn empathy?
 I always struggle with questions about appropriate expectations.

 It’s so hard to know what’s a gap in learning, and what isn’t developmentally appropriate yet.
 Clearly teaching a 4-month-old to share isn’t developmentally appropriate, but what age is?